jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 **Challenge**

-1. Summarize the average GDP of countries whose names starting with the alphabet "A".
+1. Summarize the average GDP of countries whose names start with the alphabet "A."

 2. Turn the summary dataframe into a publishable table using either `kableExtra` or `flextable` package.